rdacorporation/sharepoint-react-app-boilerplate/README.md

 # change directory to your app
 $ cd my-app

-# install the dependencies with npm
+# install the dependencies with yarn
-$ npm install
+$ yarn install
 ```

 ##### Develop

-Simply execute `$ npm start` to start a local development webserver.
+Simply execute `$ yarn start` to start a local development webserver.
 The first time it runs, it will prompt for your SharePoint environment and login.
 Now modify the files in your editor as needed!

-To reset the SharePoint configuration, simply delete the 'sp-rest-proxy' folder and re-run npm start, it will once again prompt for configuration.
+To reset the SharePoint configuration, simply delete the 'sp-rest-proxy' folder and re-run `yarn start`, it will once again prompt for configuration.

 ## Available Scripts